AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 The following dependencies must be installed to build the core of
 OpenImageIO: Boost, libjpeg, libtiff, libpng and OpenEXR.
 These can be installed using the standard package managers on your system.
-Optionally, to build the image viewing tools, you will need Qt, OpenGL, and GLEW.
+Optionally, to build the image viewing tools, you will need Qt and OpenGL.

 On OS X, these dependencies can be installed using Fink, MacPorts or Homebrew.
 After installation of any of these package installers, use